choishingwan/PRS-Tutorial/docs/base.md

 ```

 if the file is intact, `md5sum` should generate a string of characters: `c79734b099cea663d2808bfde2e9a422`.
-If a different string is generated, the file is likely corrupted
+If a different string is generated, the file is corrupted

-!!! note
-    In most scenarios, a different `md5sum` is generated for different files.
-Therefore it is a nice simple way of
-    checking whether the file is downloaded correctly.

 # Reading the summary statistic file
 **GIANT.height.gz** is compressed.
 To read its content, you can type: